-The Federal University of Rio de Janeiro Institute of Biomedical Sciences was founded in 1974, under the leadership of Lauro Sollero, Full Professor at the old Basic and Clinical Pharmacology Department, at that time, the only Pharmacology Graduate Program in Rio de Janeiro and one of the first ones in Brazil, having a considerable impact on the formation of qualified human resources associated to the area of therapeutics.
+The Federal University of Rio de Janeiro Institute of Biomedical Sciences was founded in 1974, under the leadership of Lauro Sollero, Full Professor at the old Basic and Clinical Pharmacology Department, at that time, the only Pharmacology Graduate Programs in Rio de Janeiro and one of the first ones in Brazil, having a considerable impact on the formation of qualified human resources associated to the area of therapeutics.

-The approval of 1996’s project “Pharmaceuticals Development: Chemistry, Pharmacology and Toxicology” (in the scope of the Nucleus of Excellence Support Program Announcement nº1 – CNPq-PRONEX, FINEP), first Brazilian project to congregate specialists in Pharmacology and Medicinal Chemistry, to invest in an interdisciplinary work, focused on identifying new prototypes for prospective pharmaceuticals, characterizing their molecular mechanisms of action, conducting efficacy studies, and preclinical safety evaluation, was indeed an emblematic landmark towards redesigning the old Graduate Program in Biological Sciences (Pharmacology and Experimental Therapeutic).
+The approval of 1996’s project “Pharmaceuticals Development: Chemistry, Pharmacology and Toxicology” (in the scope of the Nucleus of Excellence Support Program Announcement nº1 – CNPq-PRONEX, FINEP), the first Brazilian project to congregate specialists in Pharmacology and Medicinal Chemistry, to invest in interdisciplinary work, focused on identifying new prototypes for prospective pharmaceuticals, characterizing their molecular mechanisms of action, conducting efficacy studies, and preclinical safety evaluation, was indeed an emblematic landmark towards redesigning the old Graduate Program in Biological Sciences (Pharmacology and Experimental Therapeutic).

-After twelve years of the official reform in the Graduate Program, its academic and scientific growth is undisputed.
+After fourteen years of the official reform in the Graduate Program, its academic and scientific growth is undisputed.
 Its trans- and multidisciplinarity has only been strengthened.
 What is recognized and defended by professors and students of the PPGFQM.

 PPGFQM has Pharmacology and Medicinal Chemistry as its only concentration focus and seven Lines of Research.
 Namely, 1.
 Pharmacology and Medicinal Chemistry of Neglected Tropical Diseases and Cancer; 2.
 Pharmacology and Medicinal Chemistry of Diseases of the Central Nervous System; 3.
 Pharmacology and Medicinal Chemistry of Diseases of the Cardiovascular, Endocrine and Renal Systems; 4.
 Pharmacology and Medicinal Chemistry of Inflammatory Diseases and Pain; 5.
 Pharmacology and Medicinal Chemistry of Toxins and Antagonist Substances; 6.
 Pharmaceutical-receptor Interaction and Cell Signaling; 7.
 Molecular Modeling Applied to Pharmaceutical Development.

 The mission of PPGFQM is to train human resources with a solid basis on pharmacology and medicinal chemistry, people experienced in all stages of the discovery process of new pharmaceuticals.
-As well as to educate people able to work in the university, for governments, for the private sector or as entrepreneurs, catering to specific aspects of the innovation chain in pharmaceuticals.
+As well as to educate people able to work in the university, for governments, in the private sector, or as entrepreneurs, catering to specific aspects of the innovation chain in pharmaceuticals.
 For that reason, the course objectives include:

-2) The formation of human resources qualified for working in the university, for governments or for the private sector: PPGFQM has the responsibility of forming people with scientific and/or professional competencies related to the complex innovation chain in pharmaceuticals.
+2) The formation of human resources qualified for working in the university, for governments, or for the private sector: PPGFQM is responsible for forming people with scientific and/or professional competencies related to the complex innovation chain in pharmaceuticals.
 Professionals capable of:

-1) Promoting the formation of new research groups in this area of knowledge, fundamental for a country’s sovereignty when it comes to health, which, in Brazil, unfortunately, is yet very incipient.
+- 1° Promoting the formation of new research groups in this area of knowledge, fundamental for a country’s sovereignty when it comes to health, which, in Brazil, unfortunately, is yet very incipient.

-3) Working in the pharmaceutical and pharmacochemical sectors, preferably in projects of radical and/or incremental innovation.
+- 3° Working in the pharmaceutical and pharmacochemical sectors, preferably in projects of radical and/or incremental innovation.

-4) Promoting entrepreneurial initiatives focused on the innovation chain in pharmaceuticals.
+- 4° Promoting entrepreneurial initiatives focused on the innovation chain in pharmaceuticals.